 This course investigates the theory and practice of modern large-scale database systems.
-Large-scale approaches include distributed relational databases; data warehouses; and the Hadoop ecosystem (Hadoop, Accumulo, and the Mahout machine learning libraries).
-Topics discussed include data design and architecture; database security, integrity, query processing, query optimization, transaction management, concurrency control, and fault tolerance; and query formulation, algorithms, and cloud analytics.
-At the end of the course, students will understand the principles of several common large-scale data systems including their architecture, performance, and costs.
-Students will also gain a sense of which approach is recommended for different circumstances.
+Large-scale approaches include distributed relational databases; data warehouses; and non-relational databases including HDFS, Hadoop, Accumulo for query and graph algorithms, and Mahout bound to Spark for machine learning algorithms.
+Topics discussed include data design and architecture; database security, integrity, query processing, query optimization, transaction management, concurrency control, and fault tolerance; and query formulation, graph algorithms, and machine learning algorithms on large-scale distributed data systems.
+At the end of the course, students will understand the principles of several common large-scale data systems including their architectures, performance, and costs.
+Students will also gain a sense of which approach is recommended for different requirements and circumstances.

 605.202 Data Structures; 605.641 Principles of Database Systems or equivalent.
 Familiarity with “big-O” concepts and notation is recommended.

 Course instructor(s) :